nobel-sh/GameOfLife/README.md

 # Conway's Game Of Life
-Program to simulate Conway's Game Of Life written using Python
+Program to simulate Conway's Game Of Life written using Python3